We’ve been talking a lot about how validators play a critical role in ensuring the strongest possible security and performance for Basechain.

-These block rewards will guarantee that validators can be profitable while the network is still being bootstrapped, until fees from DApp hosting and marketplace commissions are enough to cover the costs of securing PlasmaChain.
+These block rewards will guarantee that validators can be profitable while the network is still being bootstrapped, until fees from dapp hosting and marketplace commissions are enough to cover the costs of securing Basechain.

 Let’s dig into some of the details and numbers around the block reward payout schedule, reward percentages, and lock-up bonus incentives…

 Each year, a maximum of 20% of the company’s remaining token pool will be paid out to validators.

 The payments will be made every election cycle (2 weeks), and divided between validators based on how many blocks each validator created, which is in proportion to how many tokens they have staked.

 Here’s how that maximum payout looks over the next 5 years (assuming the maximum is released in each previous year):

 For the first year, this number is 60M tokens (20% of 300M).
 For the second year, if all 60M tokens are released in year 1, the max inflation would then be 48M tokens (20% of the remaining 240M) — so on and so forth…

 The actual number of tokens paid out will depend on how many tokens are staked in the network in total, and the length of time those tokens are locked up in smart contracts, as detailed in the section below.

 So if a lower number of tokens is staked across the entire network, less than the maximum will be released in that year.